CMDT/TimeSeriesDataCapture/README.md

 One the view page the graph can be zoomed in and out using the mouse wheel and panned using click and drag.
 To offset the active drag click and drag while holding shift.

 Underneath the graph is the Column-Tag panel, from here run tags can be viewed and columns visibility can be toggled.
+To switch the active graph simply click on a visible column.

 To lock an axis, when panning or offsetting, the lock buttons located at the end of each axis can be toggled.

-To view an annotation description click on the annotation label
+To view an annotation description click on an annotation label

 #### Exporting
 Once a run has been searched for, runs can be zipped and saved to the users local machine by using the checkboxes to select multiple runs and clicking the green Export button.